Farfa Abbey: History

-Owing to the protection of the Emperor Otho, the abbot John III, who had been consecrated circa 967 by the pope, succeeded in re-establishing a semblance of order.
-But the great reformer of Farfa was Hugues (998-1010).
-His nomination as abbot was not secured without simony — but the success of his government palliates the vice of his election.
+Owing to the protection of the Emperor Otto I, the abbot John III, who had been consecrated circa 967 by the pope, succeeded in re-establishing a semblance of order.
+But the great reformer of Farfa was Hugues (998–1010).
+His nomination as abbot was not secured without simony—but the success of his government palliates the vice of his election.
 At this instance, abbots Odilo of Cluny and William of Dijon, visited Farfa, and re-established there the love of piety and of study.

 The Consuetudines Farfenses drawn up about 1010 under the supervision of Guido, successor to Hugues of Farfa, bear witness to the care with which Hugues organized the monastic life at Farfa.
 Under the title Destructio Monasterii, Hugues himself wrote a history of the sad period previous to his rule; and again under the title Diminutio Monasterii, and Querimonium, he related the temporal difficulties that encompassed Farfa owing to the ambition of petty Roman lords.
 These works are very important for the historian of the period.

 One of Hugue's successors, Berard I, abbot from 1049 to 1089, made the abbey a great seat of intellectual activity.
-The monk Gregory of Catino (b.
-1060) arranged the archives.
+The monk Gregory of Catino (born 1060) arranged the archives.
 To substantiate Farfa's claims and the rights of its monks, he edited the Regesto di Farfa, or Liber Gemniagraphus sive Cleronomialis ecclesiæ Farfensis composed of 1324 documents, all very important for the history of Italian society in the 11th century.

 In 1103, Gregory wrote the Largitorium, or Liber Notarius sive emphiteuticus, a lengthy list of all the concessions, or grants, made by the monastery to its tenants.
 Having collected all this detailed information, he set to work on a history of the monastery, the Chronicon Farfense; and when he was 70 years old, in order to facilitate reference to his earlier works, he compiled a sort of index which he styled "Liber Floriger Chartarum cenobii Farfensis".
 Gregory was a man of real learning, remarkable in that, as early as the eleventh century, he wrote history with accuracy of view-point, and a great wealth of information.